DFadlisha/Queue-System/README.md

 # Queue System – Quick Deploy

 This app is a Vite + React frontend.
-For Vercel-only hosting with multi-device sync and no custom server, it now uses simple serverless API routes backed by Vercel KV.
-You can:
+For Vercel-only hosting with multi-device sync and no custom server, it uses simple serverless API routes backed by Vercel KV.
-- Host everything on Vercel (frontend + API)
-- (Legacy) Use your own Node + WebSocket backend (`server.js`) for LAN-only mode
+You only deploy to Vercel—no separate Node server is required.

 ## Fastest way to get a live link (Vercel web UI)
 1. Push this folder to a GitHub repo (or create one and copy files).